aeon-toolkit/aeon/docs/about.md

 ## Artwork

-Current placeholder logos while we start up at located in the [docs/images/](https://github.com/aeon-toolkit/aeon/tree/main/docs/images/) directory on GitHub.
+High quality PNG, JPG and EPS logos are available are located in the [docs/images/logo/](https://github.com/aeon-toolkit/aeon/tree/main/docs/images/logo/) directory on GitHub.

+The logo was designed by [Reni Rahayu](https://www.instagram.com/kojodesignandco/).

 ## Funding